-We explain the difference between flat-file data integration and API data integration for both accounts payable and general software through the lens of a few use cases.
-Our analysis includes the strengths and weaknesses of each integration method.
+Here, we explain the difference between flat-file and API data integration for accounts payable through the lens of use cases, examples, and general comparison.

 What is the Difference Between Flat-File Integration and API?

 A flat-file architecture transfers sets of data (for a selected date range or number of records) via a CSV file or other flat-file format.
 Flat-file integration works well to transfer batch files for payment processing using SFTP (secure file transfer protocol).

 API integration transmits data via an online API feed.
 An API connection shares information between two software systems in real-time, but it must be supported by all platforms in operation.
 In flat-file integrations, all that is required is the correct file format.

 For many companies, flat-file and API integration are complementary solutions that are used in conjunction, depending on specific needs.
 When implemented correctly, both methods allow for a seamless data transfer to your ERP.